ericwq/gskills/docs/xds.md

 - transform the `RouteConfiguration` into `ServiceConfig`.
 This chapter.
 - starts the real connection with the target RPC server.
 Dial to the target RPC server via `r.cc.UpdateState()`.

 OK, This is the end about xDS protocol support.
 How to use `configSelector` and `ServiceConfig` in business RPC.
-Please refer to [Load Balancing - ServiceConfig](#TBD).
+Please refer to [Load Balancing - xDS](#lbxds.md).

 ```go
 // run is a long running goroutine which blocks on receiving service updates